beajoynes/netbox-evaluation/PTN/PTN-enclosures.md

 * 600 Cabinet, Generic, 4-post cabinet

 ### csv headers ()
 In Netbox, racks require a site value, could explore the parent-child field object relation I made later on?
-For now I am adding in sites to the spreadsheet where they aren't already there
+For now I am adding in sites to the spreadsheet where they aren't already there.

+Parent racks and child racks on separate sheets so the parent racks exist on import.
+Parent enclosures are referenced by their rack object ID (number only).
+Need to find